Filipino Chicken Adobo

 - Bring the pot to a boil, turn down the heat a bit and simmer the chicken for about 30 minutes, uncovered.

 - Serve with white rice, always.
 The only acceptable way to eat chicken adobo is by spooning that savory, oily sauce all over a fluffy pile of rice.
-Cauliflower rice will stand in for paleo pals, but even that's pushing it. :)
+Cauliflower rice will stand in for paleo pals if absolutely necessary, but even that's pushing it.

 - Quadruple this recipe if you are a member of my family.

-- Eat all the melty garlic cloves yourself before anyone else has a chance, because they are so fucking good.
+- Fish out all the melty garlic cloves and eat them yourself before anyone else has a chance, because they are so fucking good.

 - Chicken adobo is even better the second day once the flavors all sink in and the sauce distills even more.
 It's an easy make-ahead meal to prepare on a Sunday and then save the leftovers for lunches.

-- If you're avoiding soy sauce for the soy, a bottle of coconut aminos (paleo, Whole30-approved and gluten-free) is a substitute, but the flavor will be very different.
+- If you're avoiding soy sauce for the soy, a bottle of coconut aminos is a substitute, but the flavor will be very different.
 Because the soy sauce is such a major player in the flavor profile of this dish, I always use the real thing.
 If you try coconut aminos, please let me know if it's good or terrible in the comments.